Real Deal: Panthers sign undrafted RB Holyfield

 Scarlett is known more as an inside power runner, catching only 10 passes last season.

 Holyfield is more of a do-it-all back like McCaffrey.
-He rushed for 1,018 yards and seven touchdowns on 159 carries and had 40 catches for 164 yards and seven touchdowns this past season as he split time with D'Andre Swift, who rushed for 1,049 yards in 2018.
+He rushed for 1,018 yards and seven touchdowns on 159 carries and had five catches for 40 yards and this past season as he split time with D'Andre Swift, who rushed for 1,049 yards in 2018.

 Holyfield will compete with Scarlett, Cameron Artis-Payne, Reggie Bonnafon and Elijah hood for the spot behind McCaffrey.